-The Irene Raeder Community Center at Brooks Estates and the Highlands Community Center have been closed per the Governor mandates.
-They will remain closed until further notice.
+Per the NYS Governor’s mandate, the Highlands Community Center is closed.
+It will remain closed until further notice.
 Thank you for your understanding.

 It is of utmost importance to us that we not only educate our residents and staff but serve as a resource to our communities we serve.
 For more information, we will continue to update this page visit this webpage as our social media.

 For resources related to coronavirus, we recommend the following sites: